Principal's Indigenous Boarding

 - Evaluation through Interview.
-Candidates short-listed for an interview will be contacted by telephone and/or email.
+Candidates short-listed for an interview will be contacted by email

-- A percentage of the annual tuition fees, boarding fees and technology levy, this includes computer, technology support and peripheral
+- A percentage of the annual tuition fees, boarding fees and the technology levy, this includes computer, technology support and peripherals

 - Scholarship holders are expected to complete their secondary education at MLC.